isms01/personal-agent-os/doc/VISIONS.md

 - No consistency across interactions
 - No organizational learning

-**This is not how real teams work.**
+**This is not how real teams operate.**

 -----

-## 2. The Vision
+## 2. Vision

 ### 2.1 Core Insight

 > **Agents should not be tools.
 Agents should be team members.**

 An agent is not a function to call.
-An agent is a **legal entity** — with:
+An agent is an **entity with accountability**:

-- A defined role
+- Defined role
 - Clear responsibilities
-- Accountability
+- Decision-making history
-- Memory of past decisions
 - Understanding of organizational principles

-### 2.2 The Agent Organization
+### 2.2 Agent Organization

-Just as a company has structure, so should an agent system:
+Just as a company has structure, an agent system requires structure:

 ```
 ┌─────────────────────────────────────────────────────────┐